Call of Duty: WWII: Campaign

-During the Battle of the Bulge, the platoon is surrounded by Germans.
+On December 25, during the Battle of the Bulge, the platoon is surrounded by Germans.
 African-American combat engineer Howard (Russell Richardson) helps the platoon contact air support.
-The platoon captures several German Luftwaffe paratroopers, and discovers that the Germans plan to destroy the bridge at Remagen, the last bridge over the Rhine.
+On December 27, Daniels obtains intelligence from a German POW revealing that the Germans plan to destroy the bridge at Remagen, the last bridge over the Rhine.
 After destroying the explosives in transit, the platoon attacks a nearby air base to destroy the remaining explosives.
-The attack fails, resulting in Zussman being captured.
-Daniels disobeys Pierson and attempts to pursue the truck carrying Zussman, but is hospitalized and Pierson denys him from the platoon.
-In Stalag IX-B, Zussman is beaten by Waffen-SS officer Metz (George Regout) and sent to a concentration camp.
+The attack fails, and Zussman is captured.
+Daniels disobeys Pierson and attempts to pursue the truck carrying Zussman, but is wounded and fails, with Pierson firing him from the platoon; Zussman is sent to a concentration camp.
+Daniels is awarded a Bronze Star for discovering the German intelligence, and given the option to return home to his pregnant wife.
+Daniels refuses, however, still desiring to rescue Zussman.
+While recovering, he learns from Davis that Pierson was actually demoted, after the Battle of Kasserine Pass, for disobeying orders to retreat in a failed attempt to save part of his platoon.
+Daniels confronts Pierson, who admits the truth, and allows Daniels to rejoin the platoon.

-After recovering for eight weeks, Daniels refuses to abandon Zussman.
-He learns about the events that changed Pierson in the Battle of Kasserine Pass: instead of Pierson recklessly leading his men to their deaths, as believed, he disobeyed orders to retreat in a failed attempt to save part of his platoon.
-Daniels confronts Pierson and tears up his honorable discharge papers when Pierson doubts his notions of sacrifice.
-The platoon capture the last bridge over the Rhine.
-They head into Germany, liberating concentration camps in search of Zussman, eventually reaching the Berga concentration camp, which they find abandoned; the camp's survivors were sent on a death march.
-Daniels finds and saves Zussman by killing Metz before he can execute him.

-At the end of the war, Daniels parts ways with his platoon and returns to Texas, reuniting with his wife and newborn son.
-He visits the grave of his older brother, Paul (Chris Browning), who died from injuries he sustained after fighting a wolf that Daniels failed to shoot, and places his Bronze Star medal on the grave.
+On March 7, 1945, the platoon captures the last bridge over the Rhine.
+They head into Germany and search of Zussman, eventually reaching the Berga concentration camp, which they find abandoned; the camp's survivors were sent on a death march.
+Daniels finds and saves Zussman.
+With the war in Europe over, Daniels leaves his platoon and returns home to Texas, reuniting with his wife and newborn son.
+He visits the grave of his older brother, Paul (Chris Browning), who died during Daniels’ childhood after being attacked by a wolf that Daniels failed to shoot, and places his medal on the tombstone.